betsalel-williamson/ShirleyArchiveToolbox/image_transform_tool/README.md

 * **Purpose**: This script automatically detects and crops a document from an image.
 It uses a tunable, erosion-based computer vision algorithm to identify the document boundaries, performs a perspective warp to straighten the document, and then saves the cropped result.
 * **Details**: For detailed usage instructions and tunable parameters, please refer to the script's internal help (`python auto_crop.py -h`).

+#### Tasks

+Add step to auto rotate based on any line information in the photo

 ### 2. `crop_image.py`

 * **Purpose**: A simple utility script that crops an image based on explicitly provided pixel coordinates.